javisanz15/geo-kc-app/README.md

 This will start the execution of the app.
 When this process is done, the app will be reachable in the following address: http://localhost:4200

+## Run the tests

-To run the tests you should simply use the following command: `npm run test`
+To run the tests you should simply use the following command: `npm run test-coverage`

+The tests in Angular use Chrome as browser, if you want to do it without chrome, use `npm run test-coverage-headless`

 ## Further help